Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Conclusions and perspectives

-By these developments, this work constitutes a base from which additional improvements may be considered.
-This includes: \begin{itemize} \item to push forward the noise model by taking into account the effect of sample on the spectrum of the X-ray beam. \item to account for linearity and efficiency of the detector.
+To improve this model, one may consider: \begin{itemize} \item to push forward the noise model by taking into account the effect of sample on the spectrum of the X-ray beam. \item to account for linearity and efficiency of the detector.
 Particularly, this would improve the predictions for sample with K-edge above CdTe K-edges. \item to design more advanced resolution algorithms, this includes : additions of derivate modalities in the comparison, constrains on the space of set up parameters, computational improvement of the optimization scheme. \end{itemize}